Scholarships

 Application: Apply for admission and submit a Multicultural Leadership scholarship

-Application by February 1.
+Application by December 1

-F. Hutchens/SGA Centennial Leaders Scholarship: www.missouristate.edu/centennialapp
+G. Hutchens/SGA Centennial Leaders Scholarship: www.missouristate.edu/centennialapp

-Value: $1,250 or $2500 (depending on financial need as determined by FAFSA) - Renewable
+Value: $1,250 or $2,500 (depending on financial need as determined by FAFSA) – renewable

-Numbered offered: 24
+Number offered: 24

-Criteria: Top one-half of class (or 3.0 GPA) and minimum ACT of 20 (or SAT of 950 –
+Criteria: Top one-half of class (or 3.0 GPA) and minimum ACT of 20 (or SAT of 950 – critical reading and math portions only) and demonstrated leadership in school or community.

-Application: Apply for admission & submit a Hutchens/SGA Centennial Leaders Scholarship application by December 1.
+Application: Apply for admission & submit a Hutchens/SGA Centennial Leaders Scholarship application by December 1

-G. Missouri Boys or Girls State Leadership Award: www.missouristate.edu/generalscholarshipapp
+H. Missouri Boys or Girls State Leadership Award: www.missouristate.edu/generalscholarshipapp

-Value: $1000 Nonrenewable – Stacking restrictions – Non-renewable
+Value: $1,000 Nonrenewable – stacking restrictions

-Criteria: Academics, Leadership and have participated in Missouri Boys or Girls State
+Criteria: Academics, leadership, and have participated in Missouri Boys or Girls State

-Application: Apply for admission and submit scholarship application by March 1.
+Application: Apply for admission and submit scholarship application by March 1

-H. Missouri State Leadership Scholarship: Apply for admission
+I. Missouri State Leadership Scholarship: Apply for admission

-Value: $1,000 – Renewable
+Value: $1,000 renewable

-Criteria: College Heights receives 1 nomination
+Criteria: College Heights receives one nomination

-Application: School must submit letter of nomination to Office of Student Financial Aid by May1.
+Application: School must submit letter of nomination to Office of Student Financial Aid by May 1

-I. Departmental Scholarships: www.missouristate.edu/financialaid/departmental.html
+J. Departmental Scholarships: www.missouristate.edu/financialaid/departmental.html

 College of Arts & Letters: 417-836-5247

-Art & design
+Art & Design

 Communication